 I am a Lecturer in Philosophy at the University of Leeds.
 My research focuses on the nature of rights and directed duties, the justifications for and constraints on harming, the nature and scope of duties to rescue, and just war theory.

-Before joining SCEWP, I completed my PhD on the St Andrews Stirling Joint Programme in philosophy.
+I completed my PhD on the St Andrews Stirling Joint Programme in philosophy.
 I was supervised by Rowan Cruft and Theron Pummer, and supported by the Scottish Graduate School for Arts & Humanities and the Society of Applied Philosophy.
 Prior to my PhD, I completed the BPhil in Philosophy at the University of Oxford (St John’s College), and a BA (Hons) in Philosophy at the University of Kent, with a year abroad at the University of Calgary.

 Outside of philosophy, my wife and I have a seven year old German Shorthaired Pointer, Mouse.
-She likes to distract me from working and disrupt what would otherwise be philosophically-rigorous Skype meetings.
-We live in a forest on an island, Ingarö, a little outside Stockholm.
+She likes to distract me from working and disrupt what would otherwise be philosophically-rigorous zoom meetings.
 When we lived in Scotland, we enjoyed bagging Munros.
 (This was our first, Ben Chonzie.)

 You can contact me at email@example.com.